Joe Mays (pitcher): Minnesota Twins

 Mays began his major league career with the Minnesota Twins on April 7, 1999.
 He began the season in the bullpen before going to the rotation, he finished the season pitching in 49 games with a record of 6-11 for the Twins.

 The following season he was a member of the starting rotation, pitching poorly throughout the season, finishing with an ERA of 5.56 and a record of 7–15 in 31 games (28 starts).

 He had his best season in 2001, going 17–13 with a 3.16 ERA.
 He led the league in ERA+ (143) and was selected to the All-Star Game.
 He pitched in a career high 233 innings and 4 complete games.
 In January 2002 he signed a four-year extension with the Twins for $20 million that would last to the end of the 2005 season.

 Mays missed all of the 2004 season after having Tommy John surgery performed on his pitching arm.
 Through 2003, he posted a 42–55 record with a 4.70 ERA.
 Mays successfully bounced back from his surgery to rejoin the Twins' starting rotation at the beginning of the 2005 season, and recorded his first win since the 2003 season on April 27, 2005, against the Kansas City Royals.

 Due to his losing record and disappointing ERA, on August 26, 2005, Twins manager Ron Gardenhire demoted Mays to the Twins bullpen and called up Scott Baker from the Triple-A Rochester Red Wings to replace Mays in the pitching rotation.
+Despite his pitching setbacks, Mays regularly shut down the rival Chicago White Sox, leading White Sox broadcaster Hawk Harrelson to call him “Cy” Mays.

 Mays never recaptured the success of his 2001 season.
 From 2002 through 2005 he had a 5.81 ERA and a 77 ERA+.

 On October 7, 2005, the Twins chose not to renew Mays' contract for 2006, making him a free agent.